-Plenty of military members are seriously considering buying real estate and committing to household repairs during the spring and summer because they are the traditional seasons for focusing on home purchases and their upkeep.
-Mortgage rates are very appealing at the moment, but affordability in general is still a deterrent from buying.
+Plenty of military members are buying real estate and making plans for the future.
+And while mortgage rates very appealing right now, affordability in general can still be a deterrent from buying.

 To remain in the home buying game, veterans usually first consider using the VA loan benefit they are entitled to.
 Favorable interest rates and the lack of a required down payment are two of the major reasons veterans choose this type of home financing.

 Over the last two years, the VA made significant changes in policy that have increased the opportunity for military home buyers to achieve their home goals.
 In 2018, the VA introduced a rehab loan specifically designed to open up the possibilities of buying a home in need of repairs.
-Later in 2019, the VA increased their guarantees to encompass a more realistic view of what real estate actually costs across the country.
+Then this year, the VA increased their guarantees to encompass a more realistic view of what real estate actually costs across the country.